stfbk/mig-t/README.md

 #### /execute [POST]

 Check the validity of the test and run the test.
+The *onlyValidate* parameter is available, if enabled the test will only be validated but not executed (e.g., `/execute?onlyValidate=true`)

 Input:
 ```json